Scorpion (TV series): Ratings

-Critical reception
+Critical response

 Scorpion has received mixed reviews from critics.
 On Rotten Tomatoes, season one holds a rating of 42% based on 48 reviews, with an average rating of 5.1/10.
 The site's critical consensus reads, "Typical procedural plot lines and boring characters using a distracting amount of geek-speak make Scorpion a forgettable show without sting."
 On Metacritic, the show has a score of 48 out of 100, based on 24 critics, indicating "mixed or average reviews".

+On Rotten Tomatoes, season two holds a rating of 80% based on 5 reviews, with an average rating of 10/10.

 The show premiered on September 22, 2014, earning a 3.2 rating in the 18–49 demographic and 13.83 million total viewers.
 This improved CBS' Monday 9 p.m. time slot from the previous season by 66% in total viewers and 22% in the 18–49 demographic.
 It was also Monday's top new series in viewers and key demographics.
 The number of viewers during the first season across all platforms was 26 million.

 Broadcast

 Scorpion was picked up in 14 countries, including in the UK by ITV2 for broadcast starting on October 23, 2014.
 The series premiered in fall on RTÉ2 in Ireland.
 Australian Network Ten began airing the show on September 28.
 In New Zealand, Prime began airing the show on October 10.
 The show aired in Canada on City simultaneously with CBS.
-The series aired on Universal Channel in Italy on February 17, 2015.
+The series aired first on Rai 2 and then by Rai 4 in Italy from 2015 to 2019.

 A special 63-minute episode, "Tech, Drugs, and Rock 'n' Roll", was originally aired as a single episode in season two, but shown in Britain and its overseas territories in two parts.